cggonzal/home-streaming/README.md

 If you want to upload a file, go to `/upload/` or follow the link in the top right of the home page.

-Only mp4 files are supported.
+Only mp4 files are supported for streaming.

 ## How to run
 Set the $PORT environment variable: